maxaubel/TUP_AE/README.md

 * `script.sh` will just run many instances with the defined parameters sequentially.
 * `script_for.sh` will run 3 parallel instances simultaneously to save some time.
-* `script_parallel.sh` **don not use this script.** It will probably freeze you computer, because it will start many many parallel instances.
+* `script_parallel.sh` **do not use this script.** It will probably freeze you computer, because it will start many many parallel instances.
 * `script_pop_size.sh` will iterate over a number of predefined population sizes.